fourstix/Elfos-I2C-Libraries/README.md

 The 1802-Mini Microcomputer Hardware
 Copyright (c) 2020-2023 by David Madole

 Many thanks to the original authors for making their designs and code available as open source, and a big thank you to Bernie Murphy for his testing, code contributions and suggestions.
+Many thanks to Milton 'Nick' DeNicholas for kindly contributing his libraries.

 This code, firmware, and software is released under the [MIT License](http://opensource.org/licenses/MIT).